Julius Klinger: Advertising campaign for the "Tabu" company

 Beginning in 1918, Klinger designed a comprehensive and noted campaign promoting the "Tabu" company's cigarette rolling paper, that was advertised all over Vienna in 1918/19.
 Klinger devised a promotional strategy, spanning from small-sized newspaper advertisements to billboards and painted firewalls – construction site fences and winterized fountain paneling were used as advertising space, too.

 Nazi persecution

 Klinger was persecuted by the National Socialists because he was Jewish.
 According to Viennese police records, he and his wife Emilie were registered as "Moved to Minsk" on 2 June 1942.
-This designation was synonymous during the Nazi era with deportation.
-Large numbers of Viennese Jews were murdered at the Maly Trostenets extermination camp near Minsk.
-It is presumed that Julius and Emilie suffered this fate in 1942 or soon after.